ALMSIVI/novel-tools-py/README.md

 - No support for custom/irregular volume/chapter titles;

+Some novels might use unorthodox titles, like "Songs of the North, Part 1".

 - Potential duplicate or missing chapter indices;

+The author might make a mistake and accidentally put two Chapter 10's, or skip Chapter 11 and directly advance to Chapter 12 after Chapter 10.

 - Varying formats of titles.

+The author might mix "Chapter 1: The Uprising" and "Chapter 1.
+The Uprising".

 This would result in a wrong table of content that is incomplete and full of mistakes, which also harms the reading experience.
 This toolkit tries to solve this problem by providing a unified framework for analyzing novel files, generating a better table of contents, and formatting the novel in general.
 All novels have their unique problems, and there is unlikely that a universal script would suit every need.
 However, at the very least, one can generate an initial novel structure, and manually correct it if needed.